thisislawatts/example-jobs/Technical Support Engineer.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">We're looking for an experienced technical analyst with a proactive and curious approach to problem-solving to join our Customer Success &amp; Support team, helping us to provide prompt and delightful technical support to the developers who use Snyk.</span></p>
+<p><span style="font-weight: 400;">We're looking for an experienced technical support engineer with a proactive and curious approach to problem-solving to join our Customer Success &amp; Support team, helping us to provide prompt and delightful technical support to the developers who use Snyk.
+This role will be supporting our West Coast US customers. </span></p>
 <p><strong>Snyk's mission is to help developers use open source code and stay secure.</strong><span style="font-weight: 400;"> The use of open source is booming, but </span><a href="https://snyk.io/stateofossecurity/"><span style="font-weight: 400;">security is a key concern</span></a><span style="font-weight: 400;">.
 Our product enables developers and enterprise security to find &amp; fix vulnerable dependencies, without slowing down development.
 Snyk integrates seamlessly into developer workflows so that security becomes business as usual.</span></p>
 <p><span style="font-weight: 400;">Over 300,000 developers depend on Snyk to keep their software secure.
 We have many large organizations on board, including Disney, Google, New Relic, and ASOS, and we are growing rapidly.</span></p>
 <h2><strong>Your role</strong></h2>
-<p><span style="font-weight: 400;">As a level 1 Technical Support Engineer on our small Customer Support team, you’ll be the first line of defense against technical support issues that arrive via email, chat and Github issues.
+<p><span style="font-weight: 400;">As a Technical Support Engineer on our small Customer Support team, you’ll be the first line of defense against technical support issues that arrive via email, chat and Github issues.
 You will work with the Tier 2 team and our talented core engineering team to help solve Snyk’s customer issues.
 You will be working directly with active and prospective Snyk customers every day, building and maintaining their trust, whilst balancing the needs of enterprise and self-service customers alike.</span></p>
 <p><span style="font-weight: 400;">As a frontline engineer for our technical support team, you will also play a key role in building a solid relationship with our enterprise and large accounts through steady and helpful communications and guidance each and every day!</span></p>
 <h3><strong>You'll spend your time:</strong></h3>
 <ul>